What’s credit card protection?

 Purchase protection is provided by some credit card providers to protect you if your goods are lost or stolen within a certain period of time.

-Bear in mind that this type of protection is only valid if you have no other insurance in place.
+This type of protection is only valid if you have no other insurance in place.
 So if your home contents insurance covers the loss, you’ll have to claim on that policy.

-Identity theft is also offered with some credit cards, to protect you if someone steals your identity and uses your credit card.
+Identity theft cover is also offered with some credit cards, to protect you if someone steals your identity and uses your credit card.

 Chargeback is a type of protection that lets your card issuer reclaim money from the seller’s bank, to get you a refund.